THE BIRMINGHAM ANGLERS' ASSOCIATION LIMITED

 F.5 Power to Proceed in Member's Absence

-If a member shall fail to attend any hearing held pursuant to the provisions of these Regulations and of which notice has been given to him, then the General Purposes Committee or the Executive Committee as the case may be shall have power either to adjourn the hearing, or to proceed in the absence of the member and shall cause notice of their decision to be served on the member within fourteen days of the date of the hearing.
+If a member shall fail to attend any hearing held pursuant to the provisions of these Regulations and of which notice has been given to him, then the General Purposes Committee or the Executive Committee as the case may be shall have power either to adjourn the hearing, or to proceed in the absence of the member and shall cause notice of their decision to be served on the member within fourteen days of the date of ratification.

 F.6 Service of Notice

-Any notice referred to in these Regulations shall be regarded as validly served on the seventh day after posing by first class post, if addressed to the member at the address stated in his Association membership card or current address maintained in the Association’s records.
+Any notice referred to in these Regulations shall be regarded as validly served on the seventh day after posting by first class post, if addressed to the member at the address stated in his Association membership card or current address maintained in the Association's records.